Avaiga/taipy-getting-started/step_04/ReadMe.md

     The "Getting Started" Notebook is available [here](https://docs.taipy.io/en/latest/getting_started/getting-started/getting_started.ipynb).

-# Step 4: Pipeline Management
+# Step 4: Scenario Page

+Markdown

+Code

 In Step 3, you have described your graph; let's implement it with Taipy!